generateNscore/pytimecard/README.md

 a.hw.mainloop()

 ```
-<li>Make a folder in your PC, save the file with the python code above in the folder, and run it to see the graphical user interface, as shown below:</li>

 <img width="662" height="851" alt="image" src="https://github.com/user-attachments/assets/fd380481-30dc-4278-9add-f80a40f40c6a" />

 <li>The image above shows the first of the two programs—the setup application.
 This program allows the employer to configure the main time-recording system so it operates correctly.</li>